 - Pursue activities that comfort, sustain and recharge.
 Consider learning a new skill or taking up an interesting hobby.

 The Salamati Law Firm is here to help

 The accidental death of a loved one is a sudden loss that brings sudden grief.
-Here at The Salamati Law Firm, we offer compassionate, effective representation in wrongful death cases throughout Southern California.
-We invite you to schedule a private consultation with Sean Salamati, a veteran Los Angeles car accident lawyer who is on your side.
+Here at the Salamati Law Firm, we offer compassionate, effective representation in wrongful death cases throughout Southern California.
+We invite you to schedule a private consultation with Sean Salamati, a compassionate Los Angeles wrongful death lawyer who is on your side.
 Call 888-259-4060 to learn more.

 Additional resources for coping with grief:

 - Journey of Hearts, Dealing with Sudden, Accidental or Traumatic Death http://www.journeyofhearts.org/grief/accident2.html

 - Focus on the Family, Moving Forward: Dealing With Grief http://www.focusonthefamily.com/lifechallenges/emotional-health/moving-forward-dealing-with-grief